 3. Optimise your website images for search

-It’s one thing having pretty photos on your hotel website, but you need your images to be easily found before they can influence would-be guests to book directly.
+It’s one thing having pretty photos on your direct website, but you need your images to be easily found before they can influence would-be guests to book directly.
 However, there are tweaks you can make to improve your chances.

 For instance, as part of its search trawl, Google scans file names on websites for relevance.
 Make sure your images are named using descriptive but plain language.
 For example, ‘hotel terrace view’ is much more useful for Google than ‘image02’.